j7yn/j7yn/README.md

 ### About Me 👾

 * I'm studying computer science at the University of Waterloo!
-I'm currently finishing up my 2nd year, going into my 3rd.
+I'm currently in my 3rd year
 * I enjoy listening to music, playing video games, going to the gym, and hopelessly watching the Knicks lose